Projects per year

 In addition to this Grant worked on various research projects within the School of Health and Social Care - most notably as a research co-ordinator and lead qualitative researcher for an NIHR funded randomised controlled trial looking at the impact of learning mentors delivering alcohol brief interventions to students within a high school setting.

-In January 2018 Grant moved roles within the University and joined the School of Social Sciences, Humanities and Law as a lecturer in Health Psychology.
-Grant contributes to various modules within the MSc in Health Psychology and Clinical Skills.
+In January 2018 Grant moved roles within the University and joined the School of Social Sciences, Humanities and Law as a lecturer in Health Psychology, later becoming a Senior Lecturer.
+Grant has been course leader for the MSc Health Psycholoy since 2021 (shared role since September 2022), and is module leader for the Applications of Health Psychology Research module.

 Summary of Research Interests